Home Improvement Guide

 - Try to get multiple bids for each project whether it is from a general contractor or individual trades people.
 This will help you make sure you are getting a competitive price for your work.

-- Be wary of a verbal estimate.
-Get all estimates in writing.
+- Get all estimates in writing.

 - Carefully compare bids.
 The lowest bid may not be the best bid.
 Make sure that all the details are written out in the bid.
 Also make sure that the contractor has not added anything to the bid that you did not ask for.